Mik3asg/blog/systemsgoliveblog/content/posts/k8s-zero-downtime-deployments-blue-green-strategy.md

     port: 80
     targetPort: 3000
 ```
-- The selector in the updated blue-green-service.yaml is now set to env: green, meaning the service will route traffic to the green pods (v2.0) instead of the blue ones.
+- The selector in the updated blue-green-service.yaml is now set to `env:green`, meaning the service will route traffic to the green pods (v2.0) instead of the blue ones.
 - Since the selector values in the green-deployment.yaml (`spec:selector:matchLabels`) now match those in the service (`spec:selector`), all traffic will flow to the green pods.

 ### Apply the updated service configuration: